oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 <!----
 {"id": "178", "author": "Chris Lauwers", "date": "2022-06-22T14:26:00Z", "comment": "Update to reflect new naming", "target": "TOSCA file definition"}-->

-A TOSCA file contains reusable definitions of building blocks for use in cloud applications or complete models of cloud applications or both.
+A TOSCA file can contain definitions of reusable building blocks for use in cloud applications, complete models of cloud applications, or both.
 This section describes the top-level TOSCA keynames—along with their grammars—that are allowed to appear in a TOSCA file.

 The major entities that can be defined in a TOSCA file are depicted in Figure 1.